spatialos/gdk-for-unity/docs/modules/debug/network-analyzer.md

 <%( TOC )%>

-# Network Analyzer window
+# Network Analyzer

-The Network Analyzer window is an Unity Editor window which displays live bandwidth usage for a worker broken down by component type.
+The Network Analyzer window is a Unity Editor window which displays live bandwidth usage for a worker broken down by component type.
 This window can assist you in finding networking bottlenecks in your game.

 ## Usage